 As a foreign private issuer, we are exempt from the rules and regulations under the Securities Exchange Act of 1934, or the Exchange Act, related to the furnishing and content of proxy statements, including the requirement to disclose the compensation of our Chief Executive Officer, Chief Financial Officer, President of Israel Operations and the other two most highly compensated executive officers on an individual basis.
 Nevertheless, pursuant to regulations promulgated under the Israeli Companies Law, 5759-1999, or the Israeli Companies Law, we are required to disclose the annual compensation of our five most highly compensated office holders on an individual basis.
 Such disclosure is not as extensive as that required of a U.S. domestic issuer.
 Our officers, directors and principal shareholders are also exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
-In addition, we are not required under the Exchange Act to file reports and financial statements with the SEC as frequently or as promptly as U.S. domestic companies whose securities are registered under the Exchange Act and we are exempt from filing quarterly reports with the SEC under the Exchange Act.
-Moreover, we are not required to comply with Regulation FD, which restricts the selective disclosure of material information, although we intend to voluntarily adopt a corporate disclosure policy substantially similar to Regulation FD.
+In addition, we are not required under the Exchange Act and we are exempt from filing quarterly reports with the SEC under the Exchange Act.
+Moreover, we are not required to comply with Regulation FD, which restricts the selective disclosure of material information, although we have voluntarily adopted a corporate disclosure policy substantially similar to Regulation FD.
 These exemptions and leniencies will reduce the frequency and scope of information and protections to which you may otherwise have been eligible in relation to a U.S. domestic issuer.

 Loss of foreign private issuer status in the future could result in significantly increased costs and divert management attention.

 We would lose our foreign private issuer status if a majority of our shares are owned by U.S. residents and a majority of our directors or executive officers are U.S. citizens or residents or we fail to meet additional requirements necessary to avoid loss of foreign private issuer status.
 However, we cannot assure you that at June 30, 2018, the next determination date of our foreign private issuer status, we will qualify as a foreign private issuer at this determination date, we will be required to begin reporting as a domestic issuer on January 1, 2019.
 The regulatory and compliance costs to us under U.S. securities laws as a U.S. domestic issuer may be significantly higher.
 If we are not a foreign private issuer, we will be required to file periodic reports and registration statements on U.S. domestic issuer forms with the SEC, which are more detailed and extensive than the forms available to a foreign private issuer.
 We may also be required to modify certain of our policies to comply with accepted governance practices associated with U.S. domestic issuers.
 Such conversion and modifications will involve additional costs.
 In addition, we would lose our ability to rely upon exemptions from certain corporate governance requirements on U.S. stock exchanges that are available to foreign private issuers.